-If in In the context of application, particular cultural practices or some biophysical processes or particular behaviors of farmers in case of flooding exist, an adaptation of the action functions that have not been considered in floodam.agri
+In the context of application, some biophysical processes or particular behaviors of farmers in case of flooding that have not been considered in floodam.agri may appear.
+In this case, it will be necessary to consolidate the modeling (sensitivity and decision rules) with local experts.

-730 may appear.
-In this case, it will be necessary (step 4 on figure 8).
-This will be done by updating on the one hand the crop management sequence (actions planned in normal situation) and on the other hand, farmers decision rules in case of flooding.
-This adaptation require collecting agronomic data and/or expert knowledgeto consolidate the modeling (sensitivity and decision rules) with local experts.